Reward Teaching for Federated Multi-armed Bandits: Problem Formulation

 which is then revealed to the client (instead of $X_{\pi_m(t),m}(t)$).
 Note that one implicit constraint is that the adjusted rewards must still be in $[0,1]$, which is the system limitation.\footnote{In fact, if there is no restriction on the adjustment range, the server is more powerful and the algorithm design is thus easier.} If this constraint is satisfied, the clients are assumed to be unable to detect the reward adjustments by any means.
 The adjusted rewards lead to an adjusted history of $H'_m(t):=\{\pi_m(\tau),X'_{\pi_m(\tau),m}(\tau):1\leq \tau\leq t\}$ for client $m$, which ideally can shape her future actions in favor of the server.

 It is worth emphasizing that such reward adjustments are practical for FMAB applications.
 In the cognitive radio example, it is common for the base station to first measure the communication quality (via pilot signals) and then send \emph{designed} feedback to the devices; this is the case in both cellular and WiFi.
-Adjusting rewards can be achieved via either sending modified feedback signals or modifying the allocated resources (e.g., bandwidth) to boost or reduce client performance, which is standard in modern communication protocols.
-The devices, on the other hand, are oblivious to such adjustments thanks to their built-in protocols.
+Adjusting rewards can be achieved via either sending modified feedback signals or modifying the allocated resources (e.g., retransmission bandwidth \cite{Shen2009tc}) to boost or reduce client performance, which is standard in modern communication protocols.
+The devices, on the other hand, are oblivious to such adjustments thanks to their built-in protocols. {In the application of recommender systems, the shopping platform can implicitly leverage extra or decreased bonuses to guide the decisions of the selfish sellers, e.g., to promote more environmentally friendly and healthier items.}

 The reward-teaching process is summarized as the following steps, which is also illustrated in Fig.~\ref{fig:model}: